shakacode/bootstrap-loader/README.md

 Successor to [bootstrap-sass-loader](https://github.com/shakacode/bootstrap-sass-loader).
 Load Bootstrap styles and scripts in your Webpack bundle.
 This loader uses SASS to process CSS styles.
 Bootstrap 3 & 4 are supported.

+**NOTE:** [Bootstrap 4](http://v4-alpha.getbootstrap.com/), (twbs/bootstrap)[https://github.com/twbs/bootstrap] is currently in alpha right now.
+Bootstrap 4 definitely worked when we first released this package.
+The parent company of this product, [ShakaCode](http://www.shakacode.com) had originally planned to use it for our upcoming commercial product, but we decided that Bootstrap 4 was changing to fast for a production product.
+Thus, we're still using Bootstrap 3, and we're not actively developing with Bootstrap 4.
+Consequently, for Bootstrap 4 issues, we need one of:

+1. Community support to help us with Bootstrap 4 issues and pull requests.
+2. We'd be thrilled to have another maintainer join us to help with Bootstrap 4 issues.
+3. We'd also be thrilled if any companies are open to sponsoring the development of features and issues regarding Bootstrap 4.

+That being said, Bootstrap 4 probably works just fine!

+## NEWS

+2016-02-28: Released 1.0.9.
+Updated to support Bootstrap 4, alpha 2!

 ## Installation
 Get it via npm: